bytecodealliance/javy/docs/docs-contributing-architecture.md

 #### When to add a `cargo` feature

-You should gate your feature with a cargo feature if you want to support building a Wasm module with an experimental configuration of the runtime.
-We do this for the event loop because the current implementation has not been thoroughly vetted.
-We also need a build of Javy with event loop support to run a number of web platform tests for text encoding.
+You should gate your feature with a cargo feature if you want to support building a Wasm module with a very unusual configuration of the runtime.

 ### `javy-plugin-api`